CaolanCode/First-Project/README.md

-# First-Project
+# personalProject.html

-This is my first project to learn how GitHub operates

-## Subheader

-some text

-more text

-## Local Development

-even more text
+This is a website to display my skills as a developer.

+Please do not alter this project as I intend on writing all of the code to provide proof of work, thank you.